awesomemotive/easy-digital-downloads/readme.txt

 * Fixed an amount comparision error in the PayPal IPN processer
 * Added Japanese language files

 = 1.1.0 =

-* Updated French translation files, thanks for Boddhi
+* Added new French translation files, thanks for Boddhi
 * Updated default language files
 * Fixed the width of the "Email" column in the payment history page
 * Added payment "status" filters to the payment history page